docsforadobe/after-effects-scripting-guide/docs/sources/footagesource.md

 #### Description

 Defines how the alpha information in the footage is interpreted.
-If `hasAlpha` is false, this attribute has no relevant meaning.
+If `hasAlpha` is `false`, this attribute has no relevant meaning.

 #### Type